CrossGeeks/PayCardsPlugin/README.md

 ### Getting Started

-After installing in your shared, iOS and Android projects you should do the following setup on each platform:
+After installing the package in your shared, iOS and Android projects you should do the following setup on each platform:

 #### Android Setup